This Day In Literary History

 The brilliant, cunning, and strangely child-like Quentin lures young men into his clutches and lobotomizes them with various weapons as he conducts experiments in creating a zombie.
 In addition to Quentin's diary entries, the book contains his bizarre sketches of objects such as weapons and staring eyes.

-In her 2008 novel My Sister, My Love, Joyce Carol Oates presents a dark and scathing parody of the famous JonBenet Ramsey murder case.
+In her 2008 novel My Sister, My Love, Joyce Carol Oates presents a dark and scathing satire of the famous JonBenet Ramsey murder case.
 It's told in the form of a memoir written by 19-year-old Skyler Rampike.
 When he was ten, his beloved six-year-old sister Bliss - a child ice-skating star - was found raped and murdered.